 Digital Olympus focuses on building relationships with website owners and editors, as well as with companies that prefer an ethical approach.

-This helps you directly contact the editors, build links through relationships, and prioritize relevance and trust over one-time placements.
+This helps you directly contact the editors, build relationships that drive links, and prioritize relevance and trust over one-time placements.

 Transparency and quality standards: